ST. JAMES THE LESS

 Picture

-The school is a three-room wood and corrugated metal structure, with nearly 300 pupils, and just 6 teachers.
+Marodo Ankilemasy’s school is a six-room wood and corrugated metal structure, with nearly 300 pupils, and 8 teachers.

 School Supplies Program for Children attending a Public School

 Public schools are free, but parents have to buy the necessary school supplies.
-Before we started this program, many children in the village of Marodokilimasy were not attending school because their parents could not afford such items.
-For 2022-3, we were able to provide supplies and t-shirts for the entire school in Marodokilimasy!
-We hope to do the same this year.
+Before we started this program, many children in the area of Marodo Ankilemasy were not attending school because their parents could not afford such items.
+For the last two years, we have sent all the local children to school there, and provided materials for the villagers to construct a second school building.

-A one-time gift of $17 provides the necessary supplies for a child to go to school for the whole 2023-4 academic year or $20 will send a child to school, and help provide the teachers with supplies and textbooks.
+A one-time gift of $20 provides the necessary supplies for a child to go to school for the whole 2024-25 academic year and help provide the teachers with supplies and textbooks.

 This program is ideal for anyone wanting to make a donation to help children with their education without developing a personal relationship with a family in Toliara.
 Maybe your child would like to make their own donation to enable a child to attend school.